 Australia's Nobel Laureates and the Nobel Prize

 The Nobel Prize is an international award for significant achievements and research that benefit humankind.
-Australia has produced 14 Nobel Laureates, which is the highest number per head of population of any country.
+Australia has produced 15 Nobel Laureates, which is the highest number per head of population of any country.

 The Nobel Prize

-Every year since 1901 the Nobel Prize has been awarded for achievements in physics, chemistry, physiology or medicine, literature and for peace.
+Every year since 1901 the Nobel Prize has been awarded for achievements in physics, chemistry, physiology or medicine, literature, and for peace.
 The Nobel Prize is an international award administered by the Nobel Foundation in Stockholm, Sweden.
 Recently, the Bank of Sweden has been awarding a non-official, but associated, Nobel Memorial Prize for Economics.

-Most of the Prizes are awarded annually in Stockholm, Sweden, on 10 December, the anniversary of Alfred Nobel's death.
+Most of the prizes are awarded annually in Stockholm, Sweden, on 10 December, the anniversary of Alfred Nobel's death.
 The Nobel Peace Prize is awarded in Oslo, Norway.
 The Nobel Prize Laureates receive gold medals, which bear the portrait of Alfred Nobel.
-Laureates also receive the Nobel Prize Diplomas, which are created by foremost Swedish and Norwegian artists and calligraphers on special hand-made paper.
-A cash amount is also awarded, which is over US$1 million for each Prize.
+Laureates also receive the Nobel Prize Diplomas, which are created by foremost Swedish and Norwegian artists and calligraphers on special handmade paper.
+A cash amount is also awarded, which is over US$1 million for each prize.